International Student Resources

 Frequently Asked Questions

 Advanced Academic Programs does not provide employment for students.
 Strict immigration laws exist which govern employment of international students in the U.S. It is important to consult the Office of International Services on these matters.

-F-1 students can work only 20 hours or less on the JHU campus; however, certain international organizations like the World Bank can employ students with F-1 visas after the appropriate documentation has been submitted.
+Visa students can work only 20 hours or less on the JHU campus; however, certain international organizations like the World Bank can employ students with visas after the appropriate documentation has been submitted.
 Fellow students, faculty, and advisers serve as a valuable resource for networking.
 Campus jobs can be found at the JHU Student Employment site.
 In addition, AAP Career Services can help students prepare resumes, cover letters, and practice for employment interviews.

 Yes, for some programs.
 With approval from your program advisor and program director, you can enroll in CPT for programs that participate in CPT.
-(You must complete the CPT form.)
+Learn more about CPT here.

-Yes, but only after receiving a recommendation from your program adviser and approval of the OISSS.
+Yes, but only after receiving a recommendation from your program adviser and approval of the OIS.